Strata EV Charging Melbourne

 Strata EV charging is more complex than standard residential installation.

-Long cable runs, shared infrastructure, limited capacity, access constraints and stakeholder approvals all need to be considered properly before installation begins.
+Long cable runs, shared infrastructure, limited capacity, access constraints & stakeholder approvals all need to be considered properly before installation.

 Without a structured approach, these projects often lead to delays, avoidable cost and infrastructure limitations later.